Building meaningful relationships with your prospects is at the core of selling.

 Relationship selling is a sales technique that focuses on and prioritizes building profound and meaningful relationships with prospects in order to close a deal.

 Special attention is paid to establishing trust with potential customers, which means that salespeople have to spend a great deal of time communicating and interacting with them before bringing up the idea of selling their solution.

 So, instead of highlighting and dwelling on the pricing or features, salespeople use building relationships as their main weapon.

-Why is relationship selling so powerful, and when should you use it?
+Why is relationship selling so powerful?

 Its effectiveness lies in adding value and being committed to your prospects.
 It’s these two factors that make relationship selling perfect for products and services with a high average selling price – customers know that they can rely on you to sort out any potential issue they might have even after the purchase.

 Given that the B2B industry usually has a longer sales cycle due to the fact that products and services are more complex and expensive, relationship selling should be your No. 1 approach.

 You can’t expect someone to make up their mind and purchase customizable software with a hefty price tag as they do with some less expensive items.